bwater47/Ecom-Matrix/README.md

 ## Description

-- My motivation for building this application was to create an employee data tracking application for HR called HR-Track-Suite that allows the client to track employee data on their device.
+- My motivation for building this application was to provide an easy-to-use solution for individuals who have an ecommerce website but struggle to manage the backend.
-- This project was built to provide the client with an application to track employee data using their computer and or phone.
+- This project was built to support ecommerce website owners who lack the technical expertise or resources to develop and maintain a backend system.
-- This solves the problem of not being able to keep relevant employee data stored inside of a database for the company of the client.
+- This solves the problem of not being able to efficiently manage and operate an ecommerce website without a robust backend infrastructure.
-- In this project, I learned that PostgreSQL is a secure and protective language that enables me to concentrate on backend development seamlessly, without affecting the vulnerability of client data.
+- In this project, I learned that creating a user-friendly and scalable backend system is crucial for enabling ecommerce website owners to focus on their business without worrying about backend complexities.

 ## Table of Contents (Optional)